tabalren/PoA-Blockchain-Development/README.md

 #### Now the nodes can be used to begin mining blocks.

-2. Run the nodes in separate terminal windows with the commands:
+2. Run the nodes in TWO separate terminal windows with the commands:

 ./geth --datadir node1 --unlock "Your Node 1 Public Address Here" --mine --rpc --allow-insecure-unlock ./geth --datadir node2 --unlock "Your Node 2 Public Address Here" --mine --port 30304 --bootnodes "enode://of your Node 1" --ipcdisable --allow-insecure-unlock